janzheng/sheetlogger/readme.md

 ```

 #### .getAllCells(options)
-Retrieves all cells and data from a specified sheet, with options for formulas and formatting.
+Retrieves all cells and data from a specified sheet, with comprehensive formatting information.

 **Parameters:**
 - `sheet`: The name of the sheet